PRO100KBAC/rvc-tts-audio-webui-api/README.md

 Changing the length and the indentation at the beginning( to skip silence or intro).

 Also included bunch of settings.

+There is a built-in API, now you can use requests like a `rvctts` or `rvcaudio` to generate text to speech or sing songs!

 >They say that if you set all the settings perfectly, you will get a masterpiece, but this is not so easy to achieve...